dotnet/docs/docs/framework/wcf/feature-details/how-to-create-a-transactional-service.md

 ### Supporting multiple transaction protocols

-1. For optimal performance, you should use the OleTransactions protocol for scenarios involving a client and service written using [!INCLUDE[indigo1](../../../../includes/indigo1-md.md)].
+1. For optimal performance, you should use the OleTransactions protocol for scenarios involving a client and service written using Windows Communication Foundation (WCF).
 However, the WS-AtomicTransaction (WS-AT) protocol is useful for scenarios when interoperability with third-party protocol stacks is required.
 You can configure [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] services to accept both protocols by providing multiple endpoints with appropriate protocol-specific bindings, as shown in the following sample configuration.

     ```xml
     <service name="CalculatorService">